laudsol/RL-FE-project/README.md

 1) Reusability is important, so artcle and articleList are agnostic
 2) In current context, a bit heavy to have two different components for Latest and Starred, but this will make adding more page types (maybe a "trending" page) easier in future
 3) Question of where all the logic should live.
 Redundant to have starred and save in both parent components, should keeping these in ArticleList.
 4) Starred page - show by when it was starred?
 Maybe double sort: first show unread, then starred.
+Add button to clear all starred.
 5) Put Article List into OL / LI elements
 6) Cut off text after X characters
+7) Add button to mark unread??
+Or mark all unread?